Intel’s original 64bit extensions for x86

 – Bob Colwell1

-Only a few years later, AMD announced (in 1999) and subsequently shipped (in 2003) their own 64bit extension for x86, condemning both Itanium and Intel’s own x86 extension to obscurity.
+AMD announced AMD64, their own 64bit extension to x86, in 1999 (and shipped it in 2003), condemning both Itanium and Intel’s own x86 extension to obscurity.

-Intel implemented AMD’s design in Project Yamhill and shipped its first processors in 2004.
+Intel implemented AMD’s design in Project Yamhill and shipped its first processors with AMD64 in 2004.

 How did Intel’s design look like?